Inwerpsel/use-theme-editor/README.md

     - Should be possible to force constraints beyond usage inference.
     - Or perhaps including a property access in code is a very simple way to achieve this?
   - Fix handling of multiple variables on a single rule

-### TODO NEXT
   - Support typing of variables surrounded by just 1 function
     - It's apparently a common thing for frameworks to hard code which color function to use, and have the variables only contain the arguments. (e.g. BS and derivatives)
     - Even though this is a bad idea for multiple reasons, I don't expect common frameworks to change it soon.
     - Can be somewhat generalized.
 Perhaps check type of function arguments in CSS syntax?

 ### TO FINISH
-- Decouple WordPress further (use other or no component lib)
 - Combine all media query versions of the same property into a single control.
 This can update the iframe to match the media query, so that you always can see your changes applied (done but for separate controls).
 Visualize media queries in UI.